Home » The Honor System

 Student advisers are members of the Undergraduate Honor Council.
 An adviser is assigned to each accused student to explain the procedures of the Honor Council regarding investigations and hearings and the penalties that may be assigned.

-Upon request, a list of members will be given to the accused student, and he or she may select a member of the Honor Council other than the one assigned to serve as adviser during the investigation, hearing, and appeal, if any.
+Upon request, a list of members will be given to the accused student, and he or she may select a member of the Honor Council other than the one assigned by the Council to serve as adviser during the investigation, hearing, and appeal, if any.
 The accused may also select an adviser from the University community: faculty, staff, or student.
 However, persons with formal legal training are not eligible to serve as advisers.

-An adviser may answer questions about the Honor Code or help students understand responsibilities under the Honor Code.
+An adviser may answer questions about the Honor Code or help students understand responsibilities under the Code.
 If a student is not sure what constitutes a violation or does not understand what actions to take after witnessing a violation, an adviser may assist.

 [ Back to Top ]

-Proceedings of the Honor Council—investigations, interviews with potential witnesses, hearings, etc.—may be recorded by the University.
+Proceedings of the Honor Council—investigations, interviews with potential witnesses, hearings, etc. —may be recorded by the University.
 Recordings not authorized by the Honor Council officers investigating or hearing a case, or by the Dean of Students or the Dean’s designee, are prohibited.

 - When an alleged violation of the Honor Code is reported to the administrative vice president of the Honor Council, he or she will immediately appoint one or two investigators.